imagineLife/big-site/content/k8s/in-depth/env-vars.md

 ## SecretKey Format

-### Why Secrets Instead of ConfigMaps
+### Why Secrets Instead of ConfigMaps or Volumes
+Vlumes store storage - the data is not necesarily encrypted.
-Config Maps are cleartext.
+Config Maps store cleartext.

-Secrets are encoded!
+Secrets, though, are encoded!

 ### Creating Secrets Imperatively
 This syntax is very similar to the configmap syntax: